diversitywoman/conference2015/_posts/speakers/2015-06-11-Harris_Pat.md

 categories: speakers
 title: Harris
 name: Patricia Harris
-position: Global Chief Diversity Officer & VP, Global Community Engagement for the McDonald’s Corporation
+position: Global Chief Diversity Officer & VP, Global Community Engagement for the MCDONALD’S CORPORATION
 image: Harris_Pat.png
 published: true
 teaser: Pat is responsible for the development and implementation of diversity and Inclusion strategies throughout McDonald’s Corporation, including the over 33,500 restaurants in 120 countries.